Re-run failed tests only (preview)

 ?

-Answer: Yes, you can specify the timing type similar to circleci tests split --split-by=timings --timings-type=
+Answer: Yes, you can specify the timing type as when using circleci tests split --split-by=timings --timings-type=

 , classname